wfinley/AN-DPM-CFM/README.md

 To test the code, setup a test acccount at https://test.authorize.net/, edit vars.cfm with your variables and then point your browser to http://YOUR-DOMAIN-NAME/paymentform.cfm

-Note that this code also used hmac.cfm and md5.cfm that are distributed in the Authorize.net sample code.
+Note that this code also uses the custom tags hmac.cfm and md5.cfm that are distributed in the Authorize.net sample code.
+I have included those files in these test files for ease of implementation.

 The sample files can be downloaded here: http://developer.authorize.net/resources/files/samplecode/cf_sim.zip